 Any poison ivy blisters that have formed will undoubtedly burn and itch, but it's important that you resist the temptation to scratch them.
 If you've washed up thoroughly, itching the blisters probably won't cause the rash to spread, but it may cause them to pop.
 A popped blister can easily become infected.
 Infections can turn your manageable condition into something that may need medical attention.

-Applying cool, wet compresses can help sooth the skin.
+Applying cool, wet compresses can help soothe the skin.
 Likewise, you might also find it soothing to take a cold shower or bath.
 Relief might also be found by taking an ice cube and rubbing it lightly over poison ivy blisters.

 Taking antihistamines may also help reduce itching.
 The drowsy effects of antihistamines may also help you sleep and take your mind off the discomfort.
 Calamine lotion is another good way to treat the uncomfortable symptoms of poison ivy blisters.
 Calamine can be found over-the-counter at many retail drug stores.